rediacc/cli/docs/PROTOCOL_REGISTRATION.md

 # rediacc:// Protocol Registration

-This document describes the Windows browser integration functionality that allows `rediacc://` URLs to automatically launch the appropriate CLI tools.
+This document describes the cross-platform browser integration functionality that allows `rediacc://` URLs to automatically launch the appropriate CLI tools on Windows, macOS, and Linux.

 ## Overview

-The Rediacc CLI includes Windows protocol registration support that enables seamless browser integration.
-When registered, clicking on `rediacc://` URLs in web pages will automatically execute the corresponding CLI commands.
+The Rediacc CLI includes cross-platform protocol registration support that enables seamless browser integration.
+When registered, clicking on `rediacc://` URLs in web pages will automatically execute the corresponding CLI commands on Windows, macOS, and Linux systems.

 ## Features